Guy, hang on, just reading something here real quick.

 And then he would destroy the car.

-But when you educate young skulls full of mush with this pap, and they grow up and find themselves in a positions of power government, this is what you get, the Wildlife Protection Act of 2010 in D.C.
-According to Ken Cucinelli, the Arizona, the uh uh uh Attorney General of Virginia said this law is crazier than fiction.
+But when you educate young skulls full of mush with this PAP and they grow up and find themselves into positions of power and government, this is what you get, the Wildlife Protection Act of 2010 in D.C.
+According to Ken Cuccinelli, the Attorney General of Virginia said, this law is crazier than fiction.

 It requires that rats and other vermin not be killed, but rather captured, preferably in families.